Shraddha180407/Portfolio/README.md

-Portfolio
-An interactive single-page portfolio featuring a particle constellation hero, on-scroll animations, and a dynamic project showcase.
-Built with vanilla HTML, CSS, and JavaScript

 Shraddha Gautam - Personal Portfolio Website

 View Live Demo <!-- <-- IMPORTANT: Replace with your live Netlify URL -->
 About The Project
 This is the official repository for my personal portfolio website.
 It is a fully responsive, single-page application designed to showcase my skills, projects, and journey as a Computer Science student and aspiring developer.
 The goal was to create a modern, immersive, and interactive experience that effectively communicates my passion for technology and design.